-Early Outcomes of Aortic Valve Bicuspidization Using Autologous Pericardium in Pediatric Aortic Stenosis: A Preliminary Case Series
+Early Outcomes of Aortic Valve Bicuspidization Using Autologous Pericardium in Pediatric Aortic Stenosis: a Preliminary Case Series

 Bakhytzhan Nurkeyev 1, Amangeldy Kerimkulov 1, Assiya Akhmoldayeva 1, Elmira Kuandykova 1, Bagzhan Omiraliev 1, Arailym Kenzhebayeva 1, Akkerbez Adilbekova 1 *